RasaHQ/rasa/docs/user-guide/building-assistants.rst

 People often ask Sara different questions surrounding the Rasa products, so let’s start with three intents: ``ask_channels``, ``ask_languages``, and ``ask_rasax``.
-We’re going to copy over some NLU data from `Sara <https://github.com/RasaHQ/rasa-demo/blob/master/data/nlu/nlu.md>`_ into our ``nlu.md``.
+We’re going to copy over some NLU data from the `Sara training data <https://github.com/RasaHQ/rasa-demo/blob/master/data/nlu/nlu.md>`_ into our ``nlu.md``.
 It’s important that these intents have an ``faq/`` prefix, so they’re recognised as the faq intent by the ResponseSelector: